niklas-svensson-soprasteria-com/niklas-svensson-soprasteria-com/README.md

 - 👋 Hi, I’m @niklas-svensson-soprasteria-com
 - 👀 I’m interested in DevOps/DevSecOps/GitDevSecOps
-- 🌱 I’m currently learning life
+- 🌱 I’m currently experienceing life
-- 💞️ I’m looking to collaborate on everything
+- 💞️ I’m looking to collaborate on everything interesting
 - 📫 How to reach me ...

 <!---